harshsingh32/harshsingh32/README.md

  </a>

 </h1 >
 I'm an undergraduate student in tech with a passion for Fullstack development.
 I love building creative and engaging web applications that provide a smooth user experience.
-I'm proficient in HTML, CSS, and JavaScript, and I'm always exploring new technologies and learning new skills to improve my craft.
+I'm proficient in HTML, CSS, and JavaScript.

 **I am actively applying for the 6/12 month internship.
 Please 😊 Hire me.**